-These meetings provide an opportunity to discuss and monitor your students’ progress through all components of the ACA qualification, including practical work experience, professional development ladders, ethics and professional scepticism, and passing, or receiving credit for prior learning for, all 15 ACA exams.
+These meetings provide an opportunity to discuss and monitor your students’ progress through all components of the ACA qualification, including professional work experience, professional skills, Specialised Learning, ethics in practise scenarios and passing – or receiving credit for prior learning – for the 14 ACA exams.

 The purpose of the six-monthly review